Boiethios/tic-tac-toe/README.md

 # Some very simple C++ examples

+## Tic-tac-toe in terminal

-I wrote the tic tac toe code, because I saw a lot of people writing it as an exercise.
+I wrote this code because I saw a lot of people writing it as an exercise.

+## How to easily create a file in C++

-The create-file.cpp example show the most eye-pleasant way to create a file.
+The create-file.cpp example show the most concise and eye-pleasant way to create a file.
+The explanation is there: http://stackoverflow.com/a/42767681/4498831